Never Over Look A Concussion

-Back Issues are All Too Common
+Back Issues Are All Too Common

 One very important and often overlooked cause of lower back pain is the longer-term effects of a concussion.
 A concussion is a type of brain injury that can lead to some very serious problems, depending on the severity or repeated injury to specific areas of the brain.
 A serious longer-term effect of a concussion is lower back pain.
 The brain is the most complex organ in the human body, and controls the neurological system.

-A concussion impact can last a few days or many years again, depending on the severity and the person’s current health situation.
+A concussion impact can last a few days or many years, again, depending on the severity and the person’s current health status.
 If you have had a car accident or have had a sports related injury that lead to a concussion, you should be aware that there can be long term effects.

 A potential long-term effect of a concussion is the brains ability to control the spinal nerves that allow for stable balance and control.
 As you walk, and move through about your daily routine, part of your brain makes sure your back muscles and nervous system are in sync.
 The brain’s objective is to control our movement in the most efficient way possible.
 A concussion can cause minor damage to part of the brain that controls this muscle coordination.